vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/chart.md

 Let the Markdown file support chart in your VuePress site.

-This plugin is using [chart.js](https://www.chartjs.org/docs/latest/) to support this feature.
+`vuepress-plugin-md-enhance` uses [chart.js](https://www.chartjs.org/docs/latest/) to support this feature.

 <!-- more -->